$\mathbb{A}^1$-connected stacky curves and the Brauer group of moduli of elliptic curves: Computation

-\begin{theorem} The induced map $\sF \to \pi_{0}^{\A^1}(\sX)$ is an isomorphism of sheaves. \end{theorem} Before we prove the theorem we need a few technical lemmas.
+\begin{theorem} In case $BG$ is $\A^1$-connected the induced map $ \pi_{0}^{\A^1}(X)/\pi_{0}^{\A^1}(G) \to \pi_{0}^{\A^1}(\sX)$ is an isomorphism of sheaves. \end{theorem} Before we prove the theorem we need a few technical lemmas.
 The idea of the proof is to first prove the injection on the field valued points.
-To prove that we show that an equality of elements $x, y \in \pi_{0}^{\A^1}(\sX)(L)$ (if they lift to $X(L)$) gives rise to a ghost homotopy on the scheme $X$.
-If $x$ and $y$ don't lift to $X(L)$, then they factor via $\sZ :=[Z/G]$ and we prove they are equal in $\pi_{0}^{\A^1}(\sZ)(L)$.
+This holds more generally without $BG$ being $\A^1$-connected.
+To that end we show that an equality of elements $x, y \in \pi_{0}^{\A^1}(\sX)(L)$ gives rise to a ghost homotopy on the scheme $X$ in case one of the points lift to $X(L)$.
+The proof boils down to lifting the ghost homotopy between $x$ and $y$ in the stack $\sX$ to a ghost homotopy on $X$.

 \begin{lemma} Let $x_1 \neq x_2 \in X(L)$ be two lifts of a given map $x: \Spec L \to \pi_0(\sX)$ Then $x_1 = x_2 \in \pi_0^{\A^1}(X)(L)/\pi_0^{\A^1}(G)(L)$. \end{lemma} \begin{proof} If $x_1 = x_2 \in \pi_0^{\A^1}(X)(L)$ then we are done so assume to the contrary for the rest of this proof.
 Since $x$ lifts to $X(L)$, by Lemma \ref{lift} $x$ is given by a trivial $G$-torsor with an $G$- equivariant map $\phi: G \times L \to X $.
 Therefore any lift to $X(L)$ given by a section $L \to G \times L$ composed with $\phi$.
 Therefore there exists $g \in G(L)$ such that $g.x_1 = x_2$.
 We have two cases now.\\ \underline{Case 1}: $g \neq e \in \pi_0^{\A^1}G(L)$, (where $e$ is the identity element of $G(L)$).
 In that case, by abuse of notation denote again by $g$ the image of $g$ in $\pi_0^{\A^1}(G)(L)$ and we $[g].x_1 = x_2 $.
 Therefore $x_1 = x_2 \in \pi_0^{\A^1}(X)(L)/\pi_0^{\A^1}(G)(L)$.\\ \underline{Case 2}: $g = e \in \pi_0^{\A^1}(G)(L)$.
 In this case we claim $x_1 = x_2 \in \pi_0^{\A^1}(X)(L)$.
 To see this, $g = e \in \pi_0^{\A^1}(G)(L)$ implies $g$ and $e$ are $n$-ghost homotopic for some $n \geq 0$.
 Composing the data of this $n$-ghost homotopy with the morphism $ G \xrightarrow{f} G \times X \to X$ (such that $f(k) = (k,x_1)$ and $G \times X \to X$ is the action map) gives a $n$-ghost homotopy between $x_1$ and $g.x_1 =x_2$. \end{proof}